 - Loosening the grip that the fear of death has on us

-- Creating a life around choices that help us be at peace with ourselves.
+- Creating a life around choices that our future death-bed-self, will thank us for

 Tapping Into The Wisdom Of Our Ancestors

-We can engage in our self care care with wellness rituals like working out, drinking water, filling our gratitude journals etc. but there are communal rituals from different parts of the world that were created to offer the healing balm our society is aching for.
-These are specific communal traditions that care for the whole of our communities by annually revisiting, honoring and helping people inch towards acceptance of this vast universal mystery called, death.
+We can ace our self care with working out, drinking water, filling our gratitude journals etc. but there are ancient communal rituals from different parts of the world that were created specifically for navigating loss.
+They offer the healing balm our society is aching for and help us inch towards acceptance of this vast universal mystery called, death.

 Navigating Loss All Over The World

 Rituals like the Jewish Shiva, Buddhist Obon, Hindu Pitru Paksha, Korean Chuseok or the Mexican El Dia De Los Muertos are acts of communal self care that help us navigate coming to peace with this big truth, together.
 As humans we have learned the importance of this peace and that we can’t walk this journey alone, we need each other.

 When There Is No Space For Loss, We Must Make It

 In our fast paced world there is no room for the profound inner stirrings that loss invokes and this is precisely how these ancient rituals squarely meet this need.
 They give us a place in time to contain those deeply stirred emotions and be with them.
 It’s perfect and appropriate that rituals like these are held once a year as those months in between are needed to heal from the inner work of coming to grips with loss and the value of life.

 This along with the fact that throughout life there are a myriad of losses we all experience, such as relationships, jobs, homes and dreams.
 Having a sacred space that we can count on year after year, to help us integrate those losses becomes a haven of respite, catharsis and closure.